Some Ukrainians panic, others cling to routine as Russia attacks | CBC News

 Some Ukrainians panic, others cling to routine as Russia attacks

-Lines at gas stations, cash machines, and grocery stores; some people unsure what to do
+Lines at gas stations, cash machines, grocery stores; some people unsure what to do

 The missile fragment pierced the ceiling of Mikhail Shcherbakov's apartment in Kharkiv, Ukraine's second-largest city.
 A Russian attack, after weeks of warnings, had hit home.